srivats0603/Algos_Practice/README.md

 "merge_arrays.py" - Basic merge O(log(m+n)) algorithm for merging two sorted lists.

+"palindrome_num.py" - simple algo to determine if a number is a palindrome, without using any string conversions.

 "merge_intervals.py" - Given a collection of intervals, merge all overlapping intervals.
 This implementation is slow and uses lot of memory, needs to be simplified.

 "remv_duplicates.py" - Given a sorted array, removes the duplicates in-place such that each element appear only once and returns the new length.